 Documented evidence to support this hypothesis using analytical information supplied by registrants was provided to ECHA by Concawe in 2011 (3), and again during subsequent discussions with ECHA at their Helsinki offices on 26th October 2011 (Concawe subsequently published (4) a virtually unchanged version of this document).
 ECHA's response to this hypothesis (5) agreed with Concawe's recommendation that analytical techniques used to characterise petroleum substances need to be appropriate for the specific substances and consequently a tailored approach is required for each of the petroleum substance categories.
-However, ECHA commented that compositional information obtained by chromatographic analysis alone, which represent the major part of analytical techniques recommended by Concawe, might not provide complete information on all constituents present in a substance of certain constituents or groups of constituents.
+However, ECHA commented that compositional information obtained by chromatographic analysis alone, which represent the major part of analytical techniques recommended by Concawe, might not provide complete information on all constituents present in a substance and that spectral analyses are therefore necessary to detect the presence or absence of certain constituents or groups of constituents.